SwifMetro/SwifMetro/SWIFTMETRO_COMPLETE_GUIDE.md

 5. **Cloud version** (debug from anywhere)

 ### The Vision:
-SwiftMetro becomes the standard for iOS debugging.
+SwifMetro becomes the standard for iOS debugging.
 Every iOS developer uses it.
 Apple acquires it for $50M+ and integrates into Xcode 17 as "Xcode Cloud Debugging."

 ---